dickwall/subcut/GettingStarted.md

   Note that OrbitzFlightLookup must mix in the FlightLookupTrait in order to satisfy the binding, and must still include the implicit parameter list even though it doesn't have any constructor parameters.
+  If you want to avoid adding the implicit parameter everywhere, see AutoInjectable below.

 * The rest of the class can use these injected values as normal through the methods defined on the traits they are defined under.
 You can also inject values at any point in the class, not just in the constructor code, and any new Injectable instances you create at any point in the class will get the binding configuration passed into them automatically unless you explicitly override them.

-injectIfBound is only one form of injection subcut provides, the others being inject[Trait] which will always inject the trait from the bindingModule definition, and will fail if no such binding is provided.
+injectOptional is only one form of injection subcut provides, the others being inject [Trait] which will always inject the trait from the bindingModule definition, and will fail if no such binding is provided.
-The other form is injectIfMissing[Trait] where the instance is only bound in if it has not already been provided in a constructor parameter (see the scaladoc for more information on how to use this).
-Both of these other types of injection will fail if no binding has been provided, while injectIfBound will always fall back on the default if no binding is available.
+The other form is injectIfMissing [Trait] where the instance is only bound in if it has not already been provided in a constructor parameter (see the scaladoc for more information on how to use this).
+Both of these other types of injection will fail if no binding has been provided, while injectOptional will always fall back on the default if no binding is available.
 This is one of the reasons it is the recommended way to use subcut, since you reduce the possibility of runtime binding failure.
 Another reason is that programmers reading your code can easily see what the "normal" implementation of a specific trait is, right there in the class definition.

-Using injectIfBound also makes it possible for you to have a completely empty BindingModule for production, in fact I often do.
+Using injectOptional also makes it possible for you to have a completely empty BindingModule for production, in fact I often do.
 You must provide the binding module still, so that it may be overridden for testing or other purposes, but leaving the BindingModule empty means that the defaults will always be used, and also carries a slight performance advantage if you do so, since if the bindingModule is empty,